nginxinc/nginx-azure-workshops/labs/lab3/readme.md

 < TODO - check that both Kube Contexts are created >

-1. **Managing Both Clusters:** As you are managing multiple Kubernetes clusters, you can easily change between Kubectl Admin Contexts using the `kubectl config use-context` command:
+1. **Managing Both Clusters:** As you are managing multiple Kubernetes clusters, you can easily change between Kubectl Config Contexts using the `kubectl config use-context` command:

    ```bash
    # Get a list of kubernetes contexts in your local .kube config file: